HowlSlack/app/README.md

 # What is Howl Slack ?

-HowlSlack is a bot that watches a channel's messages and read out louds them.
+HowlSlack is a bot that watches a channel's messages and read out them louds.
 We use it at work to make announcements through offices !
 Each office has a small Raspberry PI connected to speakers which runs Howl Slack.

 We connected some endpoints of our API to Slack through Zappier.
 For example when someone orders something we have a message sent to Slack and then Howl Slack reads it and everyone hears: